 Ray Guy Award

 The Ray Guy Award – named for football’s premier punter – honors the nation’s best collegiate punter.
 The Augusta Sports Council created the award in 2000.
 Along with awards such as the Heisman Trophy and the Doak Walker Award, the Ray Guy Award honors one of the most important members of any football team.
-The ASC presents the award live each year on The Home Depot College Football Awards broadcast on ESPN from Orlando, Florida.
+The ASC presents the award live each year on The Home Depot College Football Awards broadcast on ESPN from Atlanta, Georgia.

 The Ray Guy Award winner is selected by a national voting body of Football Bowl Subdivision (FBS) coaches, sports information directors, national media and former Ray Guy Award winners.
 Punters are evaluated on their overall statistics and contribution to the team.
 Particular emphasis is place on the following statistics: net average, percentage of total punts inside the 20-yard line and percentage of punts not returned.